 Vern Whitaker Horse Camp, located about 4 miles north of Borrego Springs, is a great home base for exploring the northern parts of Anza Borrego on horseback (GPS: 33.348720, -116.399432).
 Reserved for equestrians, this campground offers 12 developed campsites for RVs or tents and offers around 40 horse corrals.
 The campground is open all year round, but peak season is during the cool(er) months, October to April.

-The campground is situated in a secluded desert valley at the intersection of over 30 miles of equestrian trails: Horse Camp Trail, Desert Trail and Ocotillo Flats Trail.
+The campground is situated in a secluded desert valley at the intersection of over 30 miles of equestrian trails, including Horse Camp Trail, Desert Trail and Ocotillo Flats Trail.
 Amenities include potable water, restrooms and coin-operated showers.
 The campground can accomodate trailers up to 35-feet in length.